 Twenty students a year will be awarded 2-year scholarships to pursue STEM degrees at TCC – degrees that will take them directly into their careers or to a 4-year college to complete a bachelor’s degree.

-The TCC Women’s Center STEM Promise Program pays the full cost of tuition and fees for up to 4 semesters.
+The TCC Women’s Center STEM Promise Program pays the full cost of tuition and fees for up to 2 years.
 You will graduate having paid $0 in tuition, ready to enter a career or to transfer to a 4-year college!